-We will also conduct the course for limited numbers or even 1 person and at times we conduct open courses, please contact us for details.
+We will also conduct the course for limited numbers or even 1 person as an On Demand Course, please contact us for details and costs.

 The Basic Complaint Handling training program is also part of the larger Management Essentials Program

 The training is conducted by Phil O’Brien a highly qualified and experienced workplace investigator as a result of having to investigate a number of complaints against managers that had their origins in complaints made to a manager where no action is taken.
 The training is not theory based, it is based on actually complaints and issues experience by managers. and designed to ensure that if a complaint is made that the manager acted in the appropriate manner.

 Please contact us for more details, costings and to book courses – email@example.com

 If you fail to manage a complaint the following may result: